MASA (album): Singles

 On May 3, upon Gaulden's release from prison, he released the album's first two promotional singles, "Where I Been" and "Shot Callin".
-On May 21, Gaulden appeared as a guest apperence on both Kanye West and Playboi Carti's version of "Alive".
+On May 21, Gaulden appeared as a guest appearance on both Kanye West and Playboi Carti's version of "Alive".
 On May 22, Gaulden released the album's second promotional single, "Finest", accompanied by its music video.
 This was soon followed by the release of the album's lead single, "Top Tingz" on May 23.
 On July 1, Gaulden released the music videos for "Diesel" and "Over", the former appearing on the album's tracklist.
 On July 12, Gaulden released the official, Rich Porter-directed music video for "Kickboxer".
 On July 19, Gaulden released a music video for "So Not Sorry / Out the Window" exclusively on his YouTube channel before taking to his Instagram to confirm that the rest of the songs on the album would all be unheard.
 Hours after the song's release, Gaulden appeared alongside rapper Mellow Rackz on the track, "Guys Just Wanna Have Fun", a remix of "Girls Just Want to Have Fun" by Cyndi Lauper, released exclusively to Rackz's YouTube channel.